Tzuki

-Tzuki (sometimes spelled Tsuki or Tzuky) is a Mexican Luchador enmascarado, or masked professional wrestler, who works as a Mini-Estrella or "Mini" division in Mexico.
+Tzuki (sometimes spelled Tsuki or Tzuky) is a Mexican professional wrestler, who works as a Mini-Estrella or "Mini" division in Mexico.
 Throughout his career Tzuki has worked under various ring names, most notably Máscarita Sagrada Jr., Mini Rey Misterio Jr. and Max Mini.
-Tzuki has worked for (AAA), the World Wrestling Federation (WWF) and a variety of special appearances for independent promotions all over Mexico, the United States, Europe and Japan and currently works for Consejo Mundial de Lucha Libre (CMLL).
+Tzuki has worked for (AAA), the World Wrestling Federation (WWF) and a variety of special appearances for independent promotions all over Mexico, the United States, Japan, Europe and currently works for Consejo Mundial de Lucha Libre (CMLL).
 Tsuky's real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.
 While not all Mini-Estrellas in Mexico have dwarfism, Tzuki is one of the Mini-Estrellas that actually does.

 Professional wrestling career

 Early Career (1994-1995)

 The wrestler who would later be known as Tzuki trained under Furia Guerrera and El Gallo, both average sized wrestlers, preparing him for a professional wrestling career.
 He made his professional wrestling debut in 1994, working initially under the ring name "Baby Rabbit", wearing a full body rabbit suit while wrestling.